Keymon & Nani in Space Adventure

 Keymon & Nani In Space Adventure is a 2012 Indian animated film based on the series Keymon Ache.
 It was released in theatres on 9 November 2012.

-The character of Nani in this film was played by animated version of Usha Uthup.
+The character of Nani in this film was voiced by Usha Uthup.

 Plot

 Rohan and Keymon have to go to Panaji without their parents to their maternal grandmother during their summer holidays.
 They quickly find her to be strict, but later become good friends with her.
 One day during camping night, they hear some unusual noises.
 Their grandmother goes to see what happened, but when she came back, she was talking and walking unusually.
 Keymon and Rohan soon find that their grandmother has been abducted by aliens and the grandmother who has been with them is controlled by an alien.
 They then embark on a journey to find their grandmother.